bioidiap/bob.learn.tensorflow/doc/user_guide.rst

 Here we have one data shuffler for each type of the trainer.

-You will see in the section `Trainers`_ that we have three types of trainer.
+You will see in the section `Trainers <py_api.html#trainers>`_ that we have three types of trainer.
 The first one is the regular trainer, which deals with one graph only (for example, if you training a network with a softmax loss).
 The data shuflers for this type of trainer must be a direct instance of either :py:class:`bob.learn.tensorflow.datashuffler.Memory` or :py:class:`bob.learn.tensorflow.datashuffler.Disk`.

-The second one is the :py:class:`bob.learn.tensorflow.trainers.Siamese` trainer, which is designed to train Siamese networks.
+The second one is the :py:class:`bob.learn.tensorflow.trainers.SiameseTrainer` trainer, which is designed to train Siamese networks.
 The data shuflers for this type of trainer must be a direct instance of either :py:class:`bob.learn.tensorflow.datashuffler.SiameseDisk` or
 :py:class:`bob.learn.tensorflow.datashuffler.SiameseMemory`.

-The third one is the :py:class:`bob.learn.tensorflow.trainers.Triplet` trainer, which is designed to train Triplet networks.
+The third one is the :py:class:`bob.learn.tensorflow.trainers.TripletTrainer` trainer, which is designed to train Triplet networks.
 The data shuflers for this type of trainer must be a direct instance of either :py:class:`bob.learn.tensorflow.datashuffler.TripletDisk`, :py:class:`bob.learn.tensorflow.datashuffler.TripletMemory`, :py:class:`bob.learn.tensorflow.datashuffler.TripletWithFastSelectionDisk` or :py:class:`bob.learn.tensorflow.datashuffler.TripletWithSelectionDisk`.